-under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+under "Personal Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4.

-The interior lights will fade to off after about 30 seconds or they will immediately fade to off once the ignition switch is turned on.
+The interior lights will fade to off after approximately 30 seconds or they will immediately fade to off once the ignition switch is turned ON.

-• The illuminated entry system will not operate the interior lights if the dimmer control is in the "defeat" position (extreme downward position).
+• The Illuminated Entry system will not operate the interior lights if the dimmer control is in the extreme downward position.

-REMOTE KEYLESS ENTRY
+REMOTE KEYLESS ENTRY (RKE)

-This system allows you to lock or unlock the doors and liftgate, open the liftgate flip-up window, or activate the panic alarm from distances up to 23 feet (7 meters) using a hand held radio transmitter.
-The transmitter need not be pointed at the vehicle to activate the system.
-However, the line of transmission must not be blocked with metal objects when using the transmitter.
+This system allows you to lock or unlock the doors and liftgate, open the liftgate flip-up window, or activate the PANIC alarm from distances up to approximately 66 ft (20 m) using a hand-held Remote Keyless Entry (RKE) transmitter.
+The RKE transmitter does not need to be pointed at the vehicle to activate the system.
+However, the line of transmission must not be blocked with metal objects when using the RKE transmitter.

-NOTE: Inserting the key into the ignition switch disables all buttons on the transmitter.
+NOTE: Inserting the key into the ignition switch disables all buttons on the RKE transmitter.